What is asymmetric crying facies (ACF)?

 - Compression to the one of the branches of the facial nerve during delivery: this is a common type of birth trauma.
 It may be due, for example, to pressure from a bone in the mother’s pelvis during childbirth.
 ACF is then said to be acquired.

-- Developmental problems in the womb: when ACF is congenital (present at birth and not acquired during birth), it is induced by an anomaly in the development of the child during pregnancy: either incomplete development (‘hypoplasia’) or absence (‘agenesis’) of a muscle called the depressor anguli oris on one side of the mouth.
+- Developmental problems in the womb: when ACF is congenital (present at birth and not acquired during birth), it is induced by an anomaly in the development of the child during pregnancy: either incomplete development (‘hypoplasia’) or absence (‘agenesis’) of three depressor muscles of the lip.
+However, the two most important are called depressor anguli oris and depressor labii inferioris on one side of the mouth.
 The depressor anguli oris is the muscle that joins up the lower jaw to the corners of the mouth and controls the downward motion of the lip.

 Please note that it is not always possible to distinguish whether the cause of ACF is due to birth trauma or of a congenital nature.